“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 Now that you’ve seen some strong example answers for “why did you leave your job?”, it’s time to learn how to craft your own response.

 There are a number of different reasons why you may have left your previous job or want to leave your current job.
-When answering this question in an interview, it’s essential to always be honest and stay positive when discussing your previous or current employer.
+When answering this question in an interview, keep it brief and always be honest and stay positive when discussing your previous or current employer.

 Be diplomatic and avoid any negative remarks or slandering your previous employers or coworkers, even if your reason for leaving is a toxic workplace.